subconsciousnetwork/ObservableStore/README.md

 }
 ```

-Now we just need to integrate our child component's update function with the root update function.
+Let's integrate this child component with a parent component.
 This is where `CursorProtocol` comes in.
 It defines three things:

 - A way to `get` a local state from the root state
 - A way to `set` a local state on a root state
 - A way to `tag` a local action so it becomes a root action

-Together, these functions give us everything we need to map from child to parent component.
+Together, these functions give us everything we need to map from child to parent.

 ```swift
 struct AppChildCursor: CursorProtocol {